 How to Change Your Behaviour to Become more Effective

-As a result of the coronavirus pandemic, we have all been asked to change our behaviour; it also means we have had to modify some of the unconscious habits we do every day without even thinking, like not shaking peoples’ hands when we meet them and washing our hands more regularly and thoroughly - for those for whom it wasn’t already an instinctive habit!
-At Natural Talent all our Coaching and Training is designed to create significant and sustainable behaviour change as clients develop skills and competencies to be more effective, maximise time and even improve their work/life balance.
+As a result of the coronavirus pandemic, we were all asked to change our behaviour; it also means we have had to modify some of the unconscious habits we do every day without even thinking, like not shaking peoples’ hands when we meet them and washing our hands more regularly and thoroughly - for those for whom it wasn’t already an instinctive habit!
+At Natural Talent all our Coaching and Training is designed to resolve key issues and create significant and sustainable behaviour change as clients develop skills and competencies to be more effective, maximise time and even improve their work/life balance.
 A small change to behaviour can create a big impact, for example, a line manager giving more positive feedback to their team can result in improved levels of discretionary effort, engagement and retention; this in turn can result in increased levels of customer satisfaction leading to more sales.

 So, how do you change your behaviour?

 We all develop habits learned from our parents/guardians/friends/colleagues; frequently we try to change some of these bad habits and fail abysmally because we revert to type, especially when we are under pressure, stressed or during uncertain times when we want to feel comfortable and secure doing what we have always done.
 Much research has been conducted on how we form habits and routines, develop cravings or addictions, and struggle to change our behaviour.
 In his book ‘The Power of Habit’ Charles Duhigg explains how the brain converts a sequence of actions in to a habit in order to save us time and effort and limit decision making.
 Each day we don’t consciously think about how we carry out up to 40% of tasks, from cleaning our teeth to taking the same route to work, but certain behaviours, habits, routines and cravings become deeply ingrained and therefore are difficult to change.